Pulau Tikus

-Pulau Tikus is a northwestern suburb of George Town in Penang, Malaysia.
-Situated between the city centre and Tanjung Tokong, this upper class suburb was named after a rock just off the coast of Penang Island.
-It is home to small minorities of Eurasians, Thais and Burmese populations.
+Pulau Tikus is a neighbourhood within the downtown core of George Town in the Malaysian state of Penang.
+Named after a rock just off the coast of Penang Island, this upper class neighbourhood is home to Eurasian, Thai and Burmese communities.

 Established soon after Captain Francis Light's founding of Penang Island in 1786, Pulau Tikus has been home to various cultures since the first days of British rule.
 The aforementioned communities have built impressive places of worship within Pulau Tikus, such as Catholic churches and Buddhist temples adorned with architectural designs of their native homelands.

 In addition, a number of consulates have been established here.

 Etymology

 Pulau Tikus was named after the actual Tikus Island (Malay: Pulau Tikus), a rocky islet just 770 metre off the Tanjung Bungah suburb.
 The name Pulau Tikus, meaning 'Rat Island' in Malay, was said to have been derived from the islet's rocks and dunes, which looked like rats at low tide.